JuliaGeodynamics/LaMEM.jl/docs/src/Subduction3D.md

 ```

 ## 2. Define geometry
-Next, we specify the geometry of the model, using the `add_box!` function from `GeophysicalModelGenerator`.
+Next, we specify the geometry of the model, using the `AddBox!` function from `GeophysicalModelGenerator`.
 We start with the horizontal part of the slab.
-The function `add_box!` allows you to specify a layered lithosphere; here we have a crust and mantle.
+The function `AddBox!` allows you to specify a layered lithosphere; here we have a crust and mantle.
 It also allows specifying a thermal structure.
 Since the current setup is only mechanical, we don't specify that here.

 ```julia